jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v1.5.1
+## New in v2.0.0

-- INSERT fix for MySQL
+- Support for Sqlite (.NET Framework 4.6.1 and Sqlite seems to have issues, but .NET Core works well)
+  - For Microsoft SQL Server, MySQL, and PostgreSQL, use the original full constructors
+  - For Sqlite, use the simplified constructor ```DatabaseClient(string filename)```
+- Update dependencies (and update minimum .NET Framework required to .NET Framework 4.6.1)

 ## A Note on Sanitization